With a net worth of $1.1 billion, Edir Macedo holds the number one spot on the world’s top 20 richest Men of God list.

 Forbes reports that he has acquired 49% of a Brazilian Bank called Banco Renner.

-These acquisitions have earned the pastor the number one spot on the Forbes billionaires list with a reported $1.2 billion.
+These acquisitions have earned him the number one spot on the Forbes list of the world’s top 20 richest Men of God with a reported $1.2 billion.